Jerry Fodor: Criticism

-A wide variety of philosophers of diverse orientations have challenged many of Fodor's ideas.
-For example, the language of thought hypothesis has been accused of either falling prey to an infinite regress or of being superfluous.
-Specifically, Simon Blackburn suggested in an article in 1984 that since Fodor explains the learning of natural languages as a process of formation and confirmation of hypotheses in the LOT, this leaves him open to the question of why the LOT itself should not be considered as just such a language which requires yet another and more fundamental representational substrate in which to form and confirm hypotheses so that the LOT itself can be learned.
-If natural language learning requires some representational substrate (the LOT) in order for it to be learned, why shouldn't the same be said for the LOT itself and then for the representational substrate of this representational substrate and so on, ad infinitum?
-On the other hand, if such a representational substrate is not required for the LOT, then why should it be required for the learning of natural languages?
-In this case, the LOT would be superfluous.
-Fodor, in response, argues that the LOT is unique in that it does not have to be learned via an antecedent language because it is innate.
+Philosophers of diverse orientations have challenged many of Fodor's ideas.

+Simon Blackburn

+Simon Blackburn in Spreading the Word (1984) has accused the language of thought hypothesis of falling prey to an infinite regress.
+If a person understands a word like "dog" through a mental representation which indicates that the word denotes dogs, then a regress takes place.
+Fodor replies that the language of thought does not involve denoting things.
+On this view, the process of reasoning works directly to give a result but does not allow the person to examine how it works.

+Daniel Dennett

-In 1981, Daniel Dennett had formulated another argument against the LOT.
+In 1981, Daniel Dennett formulated another argument against the LOT.
 Dennett suggested that it would seem, on the basis of the evidence of our behavior toward computers but also with regard to some of our own unconscious behavior, that explicit representation is not necessary for the explanation of propositional attitudes.
 During a game of chess with a computer program, we often attribute such attitudes to the computer, saying such things as "It thinks that the queen should be moved to the left."
 We attribute propositional attitudes to the computer and this helps us to explain and predict its behavior in various contexts.
 Yet no one would suggest that the computer is actually thinking or believing somewhere inside its circuits the equivalent of the propositional attitude "I believe I can kick this guy's butt" in Mentalese.
 The same is obviously true, suggests Dennett, of many of our everyday automatic behaviors such as "desiring to breathe clear air" in a stuffy environment.